 With the emergence of the Internet and email, communications about product problems spread through the industry very quickly.
 The members of F.I.E.R.O. realized there were other areas that needed attention and, in 2000, F.I.E.R.O. hosted its first, annual Fire Station Design Symposium in Charlotte.
 Through the symposium, F.I.E.R.O. provided fire station design education and exposure to experts in fire station design to the fire service.
 Through 2015, F.I.E.R.O. has hosted 13 Fire Station Design Symposiums in both Charlotte and Raleigh.
 In 2009, recognizing a need for education related to PPE, F.I.E.R.O. hosted the first-ever Fire PPE Symposium, also in Charlotte.
 This symposium focuses on the research, science and related performance requirements and limitations of fire PPE.
 In 2014, in an effort to offer even more educational resources in the fire service, F.I.E.R.O. conducted its first Regional Fire PPE Workshop at the DFW Fire Research & Training Facility in Texas.
 The focus of these smaller workshops is the selection, care and maintenance of PPE.

 Through the years, several people (board members) have been key to the organization: Dart Kendall (the first president), Nish Willis (the first treasurer), and Warren Mendel, with the help of other founders, were key in getting the organization up and running during the early years.
+Bill Summers, a founder, remained very active until 2014.
+In addition to helping start and maintain the organization, he was the exhibit coordinator for all symposiums through 2014.

 Robert Tutterow (retired Charlotte Fire Department), the only founder who is still active, is the current president.